Toluna-IP/tolunaintegratedpaneldocs/mapping/referencedataapi/questiondata.md

 | 403 | Forbiddent.
 Invalid PARTER_AUTH_KEY |
 | 500 | Internal Error.
 An exception occurred while processing the request.
 Contact Toluna for resolution.
 Toluna will likely have the details captured in its logs |

+### Notes

+An empty 200 response indicates that the question has a computed answer type.
+Computed answers are automatically generated from basic demographic information (i.e., Birthdate and ZipCode).

 ### Body Details

 | Name | Type | Description |